telerik/xaml-docs/controls/radnotifyicon/overview.md

 ## Key Features

+* Add an icon in the Windows taskbar notification area.
+Learn more in the [Getting Started]({%slug radnotifyicon-getting-started%}) article.

 * __Popup__: Display a popup upon user interaction with the icon or by manually calling the exposed methods.
 Learn more in the [Popup]({%slug radnotifyicon-popup%}) article.

 * __ContextMenu__: Show a popup to present the user with some options.
 Learn more in the [ContextMenu]({%slug radnotifyicon-contextmenu%}) article.